 LMS Myth 5: An LMS doesn’t meet the needs of rich interactivity, streaming video, and learner engagement

-There are different levels of LMS capabilities on the market with varying functionalities, but LMSs like CAE’s Voluxion, have fully integrated platforms that support user-friendliness, video streaming, document sharing, and include self-guided interactions for learner engagement.
-Voluxion is integrated with a powerful virtual classroom that allows for live virtual class sessions to be held, recorded, stored, and shared among the community.
+There are different levels of LMS capabilities on the market with varying functionalities, but LMSs ours have fully integrated platforms that support user-friendliness, video streaming, document sharing, and include self-guided interactions for learner engagement.
+Ou LMS offers the option of teaching online classes.
+It includes the possibility of integrating Videoconferencing via Google Meet, Zoom or Teams.
 LMSs are hubs for rich content, resources, and user engagement.

 LMSs offer powerful management tools for not only academic tasks and courses, but also for everyday administrative tasks.
 LMS myths 1 through 5 are common misconceptions of LMSs that admnistrators, instructors, and learners alike believe.
-CAE has over 39 years of experience researching, developing, and innovating the user-friendly and powerful LMS, Voluxion, to debunk all of these myths and offer businesses and educational institutions the best quality solutions on the market.
+CAE has 40+ years of experience researching, developing, and innovating the user-friendly and powerful LMS to debunk all of these myths and offer businesses and educational institutions the best quality solutions on the market.